behnamhamidi1991/fullstack-blog/Doc.md

 $result = getSum(1, "1");
 // It's going to give me an error because one of the numbers is in a string

+// This is a function with which we return a string. function greeting(string $name): string {
+    return "Hello" . $name;
+}

+echo greeting(" John")

+// If a function doesn't return something, we should use void: function greeting(string $name): void {
+    echo "Hello" . $name;
+}

 ```